dhabibi/claude_code_agent_farm/README.md

 - 🛡️ **Non-Destructive**: Won't overwrite configurations without permission
 - 🐚 **Shell Agnostic**: Works with both bash and zsh
 - 📊 **Progress Tracking**: Shows what's installed and what's pending

+## 🧑‍🤝‍🧑 Agent Types & Extensible Architecture

+Claude Code Agent Farm supports multiple agent types:
+- **Claude Code Agents**: The original agent type, optimized for code improvement and bug fixing.
+- **OpenCode Agents**: Experimental support for OpenCode agents (see configuration options below).
+- **Extensible Architecture**: The system is designed to support future agent types.
+To add a new agent, create a configuration file and prompt template for the agent, then specify the agent type in your config.

+Backward compatibility is maintained for existing users—Claude Code agents remain the default and all previous workflows continue to work unchanged.

 ## 📖 Understanding the Architecture